-Inclusion criteria when unclear will be discussed in a PreGen subcommittee meeting.
+Inclusion criteria for specific families will be discussed in a PreGen subcommittee if their acceptability into the project is unclear.

 Additional non-PreGen funded clinical diagnostic testing may be requested by the treating clinician outside of these criteria after discussion with the testing laboratory.